Distributional outcome regression via quantile functions and its application to modelling continuously monitored heart rate and physical activity: Methodology

-where and $w$ is a weight satisfying $(n+1)p=[(n+1)p]+w$.
-Based on this formulation and observations $Y_{ik},X_{il}$, we can obtain the subject specific quantile functions $\hat{Q}_{iY}(p)$ and $\hat{Q}_{iX}(p)$ which are estimators of the true quantile functions ${Q}_{iY}(p)$,${Q}_{iX}(p)$.
-The empirical quantile functions are consistent \citep{parzen2004quantile} and are suitable for distributional representaion for several attractive mathematical properties \citep{powley2013quantile,gait2020rv} without requiring any smoothing parameter selection as in density estimation.
+where $w$ is a weight satisfying $(n+1)p=\lfloor(n+1)p\rfloor+w$.
+Based on this formulation and repeated observations $Y_{ik},X_{il}$, we can obtain the subject specific quantile functions $\tilde{Q}_{iY}(p)$ (for HR) and $\tilde{Q}_{iX}(p)$ (for PA) which are estimators of the true quantile functions ${Q}_{iY}(p)$,${Q}_{iX}(p)$.
+The empirical quantile functions are consistent \citep{parzen2004quantile} and are suitable for distributional representations due to several attractive mathematical properties \citep{powley2013quantile,ghosal2023distributional}, without requiring any smoothing parameter selection as in density estimation.